adon-cloudcannon/landing-page-test/src/collections/case-studies/papercut.md

 > I was looking for a company that understood that or got that and were willing to work on top of what we had — and around what we had.

-After assessing several options, Grayson decided to <a target="_blank" rel="noopener" href="https://cloudcannon.com/enterprise/">partner with CloudCannon</a>, in part because he didn’t want PaperCut’s code and content to be locked into third-party services like an API-based CMS.
+After assessing several options, Grayson decided to <a href="https://cloudcannon.com/enterprise/" target="_blank" rel="noopener">partner with CloudCannon</a>, in part because he didn’t want PaperCut’s code and content to be locked into third-party services like an API-based CMS.
 Another feature that stood out was the accountability offered by CloudCannon’s Git-based version control, where every change to a website can be easily tracked and attributed to an author, editor, or developer.

 ## Unlocking a wide-ranging digital transformation